awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 **To view your nodes and workloads**

-1. In the left panel, select **Clusters**, and then in the list of **Clusters**, select the name of the cluster that you created, such as *my\-cluster*\.
+1. In the left panel, choose **Clusters**, and then in the list of **Clusters**, choose the name of the cluster that you created, such as *my\-cluster*\.

 1. On the ***my\-cluster*** page, do the following:

    1. On the **Overview** tab, you see the list of **Nodes** that were deployed for the cluster\.
-You can select the name of a node to see more information about it\.
+You can choose the name of a node to see more information about it\.
 For more information about what you see here, see [View nodes](view-nodes.md)\.

    1. On the **Workloads** tab of the cluster, you see a list of the workloads that are deployed by default to an Amazon EKS cluster\.
-You can select the name of a workload to see more information about it\.
+You can choose the name of a workload to see more information about it\.
 For more information about what you see here, see [View workloads](view-workloads.md)\.
 If you created Fargate nodes, only **coredns** has a status\.

 ## Step 5: Delete resources<a name="gs-console-clean-up"></a>